scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Cleave
-- **AP Cost:** 5/4
+- **AP Cost:** 7/6
 - **Weapon:** Two-Handed weapon
 - **Range:** Melee
-- **Level Required:** 1/7
+- **Level Required:** 1/9

 You may target creatures equal to your Strength.
 Targets must be inside your zone of control.
 Make a melee weapon attack against all targets, adding a bad die to the roll.
-On hit, targets take 1 wound die in damage.
+On hit, targets take 1 wound in damage.

-***Enhanced:*** You no longer add a bad die to the roll, on hit targets take a wound instead of rolling a wound die.
+***Enhanced:*** You no longer add a bad die to the roll, on hit targets take normal weapon damage.

 ___